Macaulay2/Workshop-2018-Leipzig/AlgStats/Readme.md

 Implement the conditional independences from the paper Algebraic Representations of Gaussian Markov Combinations.

-Implement the moment ideals and from the paper on moment varieties for other kinds of distributions.
+Implement the moment ideals from the paper on moment varieties for other kinds of distributions.